 Also note that shopping centers must participate in a Master Sign Program (MSP) where the design of the signs must be uniform.
 As part of this process, the shopping center owner prepares the guidelines, which in turn are reviewed by city staff to ensure that they comply with city ordinances and that the design is compatible with the center (i.e., pole signs are strongly discouraged).
 Once the MSP is established, future tenants may obtain sign permits, however, all applications must be signed by the property owner/management team.

 Sign Permit Application (individual sign for a business not located within a shopping center) Fee: $318.00

 A Tentative Parcel Map is a process that subdivides the property into four or fewer parcels unless the property is zoned for commercial or industrial development and the subdivision meets the exclusions afforded through Section 66426 of the Government Code.

 Easement encroachment permits are requested whenever someone proposes to encroach into an easement with a structure, pool, etc. Easements commonly include, public utilities (i.e. telephone, sewer, water), irrigation, flood control, etc.

-A CFO is permitted as a home occupation; therefore, a Zone Clearance is required.
+Yes, a Zone Clearance is required for a Cottage Food Operation (CFO).
 The applicant is required to fill out the Home Occupation Zone Clearance form and bring a hard copy to the Development Services Division public counter (2600 Fresno Street, 3rd Floor).
 Once Development Services staff signs the ZC the applicant shall continue the process and obtain their Business Tax Certificate from the Business Tax Division on the 2nd Floor of City Hall.
 The CFO applicant shall provide the Fresno County Health Department with a copy of the approved Zone Clearance.